-There were 36,190,140 shares of our common stock outstanding as of May 31, 2004 (this number excludes the 1,000,000 shares repurchased by Sohu in May 2004), as well as options to purchase an additional 3,364,624 shares of our common stock.
+There were approximately 35,994,859 shares of our common stock outstanding as of October 31, 2003, as well as options to purchase an additional 4,738,847 shares of our common stock.
 Of the outstanding shares, 25,424,216 were issued prior to the initial public offering of our common stock.
-These shares are either freely tradable without restriction under Rule 144(k) under the Securities Act of 1933 or are tradable subject to the notice, volume and manner of sale restrictions of Rule 144 under the Securities Act.
+These shares are either freely tradable without restriction under Rule 144(k) under the Securities Act or are tradable subject to the notice, volume and manner of sale restrictions of Rule 144 under the Securities Act.